Transjakarta Corridor 1: Early operations

-On 15 January 2004, when Jakarta was having a downpour, Transjakarta Corridor 1 was inaugurated by Governor Sutiyoso at the Gelora Bung Karno BRT station (now Senayan Bank DKI).
+On 15 January 2004, during a heavy donwpour, Governor Sutiyoso inaugurated Corridor 1 at Gelora Bung Karno BRT station (now Senayan Bank Jakarta).

-With the availability of the Transjakarta Busway as a fast, safe and comfortable, on time, and also affordable public transportation, it is hoped that this will be an alternative choice for all parties, especially for those who is using personal cars.
+With the availability of the Transjakarta Busway as a fast, safe, comfortable, on-time, and affordable public transportation option, it is hoped that this will be an alternative for all parties, especially for those who use personal cars.